From Storage Units To Success: 7 Businesses That Built Their Fortune Out of Storage Units - Surewise

 Needing to keep overheads low and a budget of only $300 a month, she needed somewhere compact, with heating and 24/7 access.
 Her apartment was too small.
 Why not a storage unit?

-Kim’s company grew with rapid success, and they found themselves needing more space very quickly “we moved from our 5 units of avg.
+Kim’s company grew with rapid success, and they found themselves needing more space very quickly “We moved from our 5 units of avg.
 3,000 sqft to one 30,000 square foot building near our own neighbourhood.
 Walking through this space really helped me understand the magnitude of what we had done…the jobs we created, the customers we impact, the lives we are shaping.” she says.

 Now, with a thriving business taking up two floors (and a basement) of an old millinery, with a seven-turnover to boot!
 “We’re now,” Kim says, “ a full-fledged, natural hair care company with 30+ employees and a $30+ million valuation.”